ITISFoundation/osparc-docs/README.md

 Any further changes in the doc files will automatically trigger an updated of the website.

-Alternatively, you can build and run the container using directly docker
+Alternatively, you can build and run the container using directly docker:
 ```bash
 # pull
 docker pull itisfoundation/doc-generator:latest